saltstack/salt/doc/topics/cloud/vagrant.rst

       cwd: '/projects/my_project' # the path (on vbox_host) of the Vagrantfile
       ssh_username: vagrant  # a user name which has passwordless sudo
       password: vagrant      # on the target machine you are creating.
-      provider: my_vagrant_provider
+      runas: my_linux_name  # owner of Vagrant box files on your workstation
-      runas: my_linux_name  # owner of Vagrantbox on your workstation
+      provider: my_vagrant_provider  # name of entry in provider.conf file

 .. code-block:: yaml